Functional Analysis and Exterior Calculus on Mixed-Dimensional Geometries: Background and notation

 In the case of $\partial Y = \partial_D Y$, the de Rham complex is extended by including the integral

 We refer to de Rham complexes such as \eqref{eq2.8} and \eqref{eq2.9} by the abbreviated notation $(H\Lambda^{\bullet},\myd)$ and $(\mathring{H}\Lambda^{\bullet},\myd)$, respectively.

 For contractible domains, the function spaces on alternating $k$-forms form an exact de Rham complex (extended in the sense of interpreting the inclusion of constant functions as a differential operator).
 Thus every closed form (i.e.~$\myd a = 0$) is exact (i.e.~$a = \myd b$ for some $b$).
+This is known as the Poincar\'e Lemma.
 For general domains, the dimension of the cohomology space will be given by the Betti numbers.
-This is known as the Poincar\'e Lemma.